MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

-This topic provides guidance on how to configure firewalls for the Azure Stack HCI operating system.
+This article provides guidance on how to configure firewalls for the Azure Stack HCI operating system.
 It includes connectivity requirements and recommendations.
 The topic also provides information on how to set up a proxy server.

 ## Connectivity requirements and recommendations

-Opening port 443 for outbound network traffic on your organization\'s firewall meets the connectivity requirements for the operating system to connect with Azure and Microsoft Update.
-If your outbound firewall is restricted, then we recommend including the URLs and ports described in the Connectivity recommendations allowlist section of this topic.
+Opening port 443 for outbound network traffic on your organization's firewall meets the connectivity requirements for the operating system to connect with Azure and Microsoft Update.
+If your outbound firewall is restricted, then we recommend including the URLs and ports described in the [Recommended firewall URLs](#recommended-firewall-urls) section of this article.

 Azure Stack HCI needs to periodically connect to Azure.
-Access is limited to only:
+Access is limited only to:

 - Well-known Azure IPs
 - Outbound direction